openskynetwork/java-adsb/README.md

 * Identification messages
 * Velocity over ground messages
 * Airborne Position messages (including global and local CPR)
+* Surface Position messages (including global and local CPR)
+* Operational status reports (airborne and surface)

-These are the most commonly used formats, but more formats will follow soon.
+These are the most commonly used formats, more formats will follow soon.
+The formats are implemented according to RTCA DO-260B.
+Most message formats from earlier ADS-B versions are upward compatible.

 ### Example decoding of position message
 ```java